Leo Guardado

 University of Notre Dame (MTS), History of Christianity

 Healing: How do migrant communities in New York City address the multidimensional wounds of migration and of living under persecution in a country that seeks their deportation?
 This is one of the guiding questions that guides Leo’s ethnographic research with Latin American families who seek out traditional healers and their knowledge.
-Although Roman Catholic churches in the US typically do not recognize the healing practices and rituals of curanderismo as part of its pastoral and sacramental/liturgical experience, for many Latin American Catholics, their faith can only be expressed genuinely through the rituals and practices that have shaped them and that give them a true sense of health and home in the midst of displacement.
-In light of the colonial histories of Catholicism, there is a pressing need to think with those who bear healing knowledge on how to heal the church itself.
+Although Roman Catholic churches in the US typically do not recognize the healing practices and rituals of curanderismo as part of its pastoral and sacramental/liturgical experience, for many Latin American Catholics, their faith can only be expressed genuinely through the rituals and practices that have shaped them and that give them a true sense of health and home amid displacement.
+This research considers the ways that migration forces differently inculturated Catholicisms to coexist, and how this lived reality questions ecclesiology, sacramental theology, and liturgy.

 Nonviolence: Since at least the middle of the 20th century, the Latin American church, theologians, and key bishops in the region engaged in sustained reflection on gospel nonviolence and its connection with Gandhian approaches to the transformation of conflict.
-Leo’s research on nonviolence builds upon this history and upon previous works that are located at the juncture between Gandhian frameworks and Latin American liberation theology.
-His work is also focused on understanding how nonviolence is part of Pope Francis’ pastoral and theological vision for the church.
-In the midst of institutionalized violence, there is an invitation to continue to think creatively about nonviolence at the communal, ecclesial level, and to integrate this style of politics into the practice of faith communities.
+Leo’s research on nonviolence builds upon this history and upon previous works that are located at the juncture between Gandhian philosophy and Latin American liberation theology.
+This research is also focused on understanding how nonviolence is part of Pope Francis’ pastoral and theological vision for the church.
+Amid institutionalized violence, there is an invitation to continue to think creatively about nonviolence at the communal and ecclesial level, and to integrate this style of politics into the life of the Church.

 -

-“Theologians in the Field: ‘Dices que eres un teólogo, ¿cuál es tu practica?’ in A Prophet to the Peoples: Paul Farmer’s Witness and Theological Ethics (forthcoming 2023)
+“Theologians in the Field: ‘Dices que eres un teólogo, ¿cuál es tu practica?’
+In A Prophet to the Peoples: Paul Farmer’s Witness and Theological Ethics, 135-151.
+Journal of Moral Theology 4, CTWEC Book Series, No. 4, 2023.

 “Teología de la liberación: Nuevas presencias, nuevas búsquedas,” Paginas 264 (2021): 60–73.